venkanna37/Turf.js-Examples/README.md

+# Turf.js-Examples

+The main objective of this repository is to understand and explaining each example of `Turf.js` this can be useful for me to get more familiarity with`Turf.js` and also I hope this can be useful to others to understand, how it is usefull and where we can apply for solving problems in spatial technology.

-# TurfJS
+# Turf.js

-Turfjs is a open-source JavaScript library for spatial analysis.
-It include traditional spatial operations and a large family tasks like Measuring area and distance, and join points to polygon etc. Turf can be added to our websites as a client-side plugin or we can run Turf server-side with Node.js.
+`Turf.js` is a open-source JavaScript library for spatial analysis.
+It can be added to any websites as a client-side plugin or we can run in server-side with the helf of `Node.js`. `Turf.js` includes traditional spatial operations like Measuring area, distance and join points to polygon etc.

-Many industries using Turfjs for
+## Many industries use Turfjs for

        - Finding nearest POIs like Restaurants, Coffee shops, Theaters etc.
        - Calculating distance and travel time